8ctopus/nano-router/README.md

 - pre and post middleware
 - route exception and generic exception handling

-but most of it can be experimented with in the demo
+but most of it can be experimented within the demo

 ## run tests